gabi-ribas/Pipefy_web/README.md

 - For this project, it's recommended that the installation may be done via npm
 	- Make sure you run `npm init` (as recommended in the installation instructions) and have your package.json file created
 	- Make sure you run Cypress for the first time to check if it's properly installed (run instructions are also available in the link above)

-*If you don't have Node.js/npm installed, please get it from: https://nodejs.org/en/download/*

 ## Open the repository in a JavaScript supporting IDE of you liking
 - In case you don't have one installed, you may download Visual Studio Code from here: https://code.visualstudio.com/